-The net profit in the Report Period totaled approx. NIS 2,218 million, compared with approx. NIS 1,792 million in the year ended 31 December 2022.
-The increase in the profit in the Report Period was mainly affected by growth in net other income, mainly due to the sale of Compass and growth in the NOI net of a decrease in the profit from fair value adjustment of the real estate in the sum of approx. NIS 569 million and an increase in the tax expenses in the sum of approx. NIS 281 million, mainly due to the taxes on the profit from the sale of Compass.
+Net income in the Report Period totaled approx. NIS 1,482 million, compared with approx. NIS 2,218 million in the year ended 31 December 2023.
+The decrease in income in the Report Period was mainly affected by a decrease in net other income, primarily due to the sale of Compass in the same period last year, offset by growth in the NOI and a decrease of approx. NIS 193 million in the tax expenses, primarily due to the taxes on the income from the sale of Compass which were recorded last year.

 6.2.
-Profit Quality
+Quality of Earnings

-The Group's net profit mainly consists of and is affected by the following components:
+The Group's net income is primarily comprised of and influenced by the following components:

-- Profit from the income-producing real estate business Retail centers and malls in Israel segment, leasable office and other space in Israel segment, income-producing properties in the U.S. segment, senior housing segment, data center segment and rental housing in Israel segment. - Changes in the fair value of the Group's investment property; - The Company's HQ operation, which includes net financing expenses as well as administrative and general and marketing expenses; - Deferred and current tax expenses; - The Company's share in the results of Azrieli E-Commerce.
+- Income from income-producing real estate business the retail centers and malls in Israel segment, the office and other space for lease in Israel segment, the income-producing property in the U.S. segment, the senior housing segment, the data center segment, and the rental housing in Israel segment; - Changes in the fair value of the Group's investment property; - Activity of the Group's head office, including net financing expenses, general, administrative and marketing expenses; - Current and deferred tax expenses.

-Income from the real estate business is primarily affected by the rent revenues from the various properties, which are mainly affected by supply and demand in the rental market.
+Income from the real estate sector is mainly affected by rental income from the various properties, which is primarily influenced by supply and demand for rental space.

-The Group's income may be subject to sharp fluctuations between reporting periods, chiefly due to changes in the value of the income-producing real estate as aforesaid, which is affected, inter alia, by changes in the cap rates and by a change in the amount of the revenues resulting from changes in market conditions and/or a rise of the CPI.
-Furthermore, the Group's financing expenses are affected, inter alia, by changes in variable interest rates and changes in the CPI.
+The Group's income may experience significant fluctuations between different reporting periods, mainly due to changes in the value of the income-producing real estate.
+This is affected, as aforesaid, inter alia by changes in the cap rates and changes in the scope of the revenues, as a result of changes in the market conditions and/or a rise in the CPI.
+Additionally, the Group's financing expenses are impacted mainly by CPI fluctuations.

-The Group examines the fair value of the investment property in Israel at least once every six months and whenever there are indications of material changes in value.
-The determination of fair value is mainly based on valuations that are mostly prepared by appraisers who are not dependent on the Company.
-Fair value is measured based on discounted cash flows based on signed contracts and market rent for vacant space as of the date of examination, supported by their comparison to renewals in locations similar to the property's location close to the date of the valuation, as well as use of cap rates that are examined, inter alia, by analyzing comparable transactions close to the date of the valuation.
-The Group considers the need for an update of the value of investment property every quarter, by examining macroeconomic changes, changes in the properties' environment and in the revenues generated therefrom, and also holds discussions with an independent real estate appraiser for examination of changes in the cap rates.
-Furthermore, for investment property under construction, the costs actually invested in the period, the up-to-date forecast of costs for completion and lease contracts signed in the course of the period are taken into account.
-Insofar as the Company's Management estimates that material changes occurred in the value of the properties, as defined in the Group's procedures, up-to-date valuations of the relevant properties are prepared by the Company or by an appraiser.
+The Group assesses the fair value of investment property in Israel at least semi-annually and whenever there are indications of material changes in the value.
+Fair value is determined primarily based on valuations performed mainly by independent appraisers.
+Fair value is measured based on the discounting of cash flows based on signed contracts and market rent for vacant spaces at the time of the assessment, supported by comparisons to renewals in similar locations shortly before the date of the valuation, as well as using cap rates that are checked, inter alia, by analyzing comparable transactions shortly before the date of the valuation.
+The Group reviews the need to update the value of investment property on a quarterly basis by examining macroeconomic changes, changes in the environment of the properties and in revenues deriving therefrom, and consults with independent real estate appraisers to examine changes in the cap rates.
+In addition, for investment property under construction, the costs actually invested in the period, updated forecasts of costs to completion, and lease contracts signed during the period are taken into account.
+If, in the estimation of the Company's management, there have been material changes in the value of the properties, as defined in the Group's procedures, updated valuations are prepared for the relevant properties by the Company or by an appraiser.

-Changes in the assumptions used by external experts and/or changes in the estimations of the Group's management, which relies on its accumulated experience, may lead to a change in the fair value recorded in the income statement, thereby affecting the Group's financial position and results of operations.
+Changes in assumptions used by external experts and/or changes in the estimations of the Group's management based on its accumulated experience, can lead to changes in the fair value carried to the income statement, thereby affecting the Group's financial position and results of operations.
 For further details, see Note 31 to the financial statements.